 I have a friend (Nate) who became a master at this.
 He’s a Jedi.
 We could be talking about beer preferences and he would toss out “89.”
 I would lose all composure.
 Like R. Kelly at a middle school dance.
 It was awful.
 Like slamming your finger in a door for 21 years…

 Until somebody opens it!
 After last year’s improbable run, Giants fans are euphoric and rightfully so.
 All of the sudden 21 years was a “long time ago.”
 Despite the fact that any of us born before 1984 remembers that series in great detail.
 The vitriol and rhetoric have gone up a notch as expected.
-Don’t get me wrong, I had A’s friends congratulate me after the Fall Classic.
+Don’t get me wrong, I had A’s friends congratulate me after the final out in Texas.

 I understand the anger, the rage.
 I was there for 21 years.

 However, when both teams are relevant, it makes the rivalry that much better.
 My best baseball memories are the early 2000s when the A’s and Giants both had a shot at baseball supremacy and another Battle of The Bay.
 If that doesn’t happen, we can settle for the best interleague rivalry in baseball.
 So whether your preference is $2 Coors Lights or $10 Anchor Steams, drink up, you will need the ammo.